noelbundick/website/content/posts/Getting-Started-Bash-on-Windows/index.md

 And after closing & restarting the Bash shell...

-{% asset_img colors-solarizeddark-withdircolors.png "Console colors are fixed!" %}
+{{% img "colors-solarizeddark-withdircolors.png" "Console colors are fixed!" %}}

 There we go!
 Room for improvement & customization?
 Sure, but this is a great improvement over the old & busted blue on black defaults.
 And it's a great first step towards bigger & better things.